khaldsabry/Airline-Delay-Analysis/README.md

 ![Airline Analysis](https://github.com/user-attachments/assets/fc79fdf8-e336-41eb-b61a-6ed0c6bc8438)

-Key Insights from Airline Analysis Dashboard:
+### Key Insights from Airline Analysis Dashboard:

-5367 planes, 23 airlines (20 active).
+• Total Planes and Airlines: 5367 planes, 23 airlines (20 active).

-Mesa Airlines has highest delay rate (83%).
+• Highest Delay Rate: Mesa Airlines has the highest delay rate at 83%.

-American & Southwest have large fleets, but on-time arrival varies.
+• Large Fleets with Varied Performance: American and Southwest have large fleets, but their on-time arrival performance varies.

-Arrival/departure punctuality is generally aligned per airline.
+• Arrival/Departure Punctuality: Arrival and departure punctuality are generally aligned per airline.

-Hawaiian & Aloha have lower on-time percentages.
+• Lower On-Time Percentages: Hawaiian and Aloha Airlines have lower on-time percentages.

-Cancellation rates spike in December.
+• Cancellation Rates: Cancellation rates spike in December.

-Overall: Dashboard compares airline performance across various metrics, revealing disparities in delays and on-time percentages, suggesting further investigation into operational factors.
+• Overall: The dashboard compares airline performance across various metrics, revealing disparities in delays and on-time percentages, suggesting further investigation into operational factors.

   ## i.
 Airline Drill Through

 ![Airline Drill Through](https://github.com/user-attachments/assets/0e5d5121-7b7f-4590-a68c-68d1f9703dd6)

-This "Drill Through" page provides a deeper dive into the "Monthly Investigation Analysis" for a specific airline, supplementing the main Airline Analysis dashboard.
+### This "Drill Through" page provides a deeper dive into the "Monthly Investigation Analysis" for a specific airline, supplementing the main Airline Analysis dashboard.
 Here's a breakdown:

 Key Insights:

-Daily Flight & Delay Volume: Shows the total flights and total delayed flights for specific days of the month (e.g., the 22nd, 1st, 18th, 13th, 26th).
+• Daily Flight & Delay Volume: Shows the total flights and total delayed flights for specific days of the month (e.g., the 22nd, 1st, 18th, 13th, 26th).

-This allows for identifying days with unusually high delays or flight volumes.
+• Purpose: Allows for identifying days with unusually high delays or flight volumes.

-Delay Reasons Breakdown: Visually represents the proportion of delays attributed to different reasons: Late Aircraft, Weather, Carrier, NAS (National Airspace System), and Unknown causes.
+• Delay Reasons Breakdown: Visually represents the proportion of delays attributed to different reasons: Late Aircraft, Weather, Carrier, NAS (National Airspace System), and Unknown causes.

-Average Delay Times by Reason: Displays the average delay time (in minutes) for each delay reason.
+• Average Delay Times by Reason: Displays the average delay time (in minutes) for each delay reason.
 This helps understand which causes lead to the longest delays.

-Cancelled Flights by Reason: Indicates the number of cancellations due to each reason.
+• Cancelled Flights by Reason: Indicates the number of cancellations due to each reason.

 ## 3. Airports Analysis Page